elibenton/personal-website/README.md

 #### version-2

-`version-2` is a second version of my website.
+`version-2` was the second version of my website.
 It is published to https://version-2.elibenton.co/ subdomain.
 It was my first attempt to build a site with Gatsby.
 It is no longer actively maintained.

 #### version-1